miney-py/miney/README.md

 ## Status

-Beta, the current todo list is in the [wiki](https://github.com/miney-py/miney/wiki).
+Beta, the current todo list is in the [here](https://github.com/orgs/miney-py/projects/1).

 ## Requirement

 * Python 3.6+ (tested on 3.8)
 * A minetest-server with [mineysocket](https://github.com/miney-py/mineysocket) mod

+# Development

+We write tests with pytest and run them inside a docker container started with this:

+    docker up -d

+Connect at least one client to the minetest server before running the tests.